minio/docs/source/replication/enable-server-side-one-way-bucket-replication.rst

   - :ref:`Replication of Deletes <minio-replication-behavior-delete>`
   - :ref:`Replication of existing Objects <minio-replication-behavior-existing-objects>`

-  See :mc-cmd-option:`mc replicate add replicate` for more complete documentation.
+  See :mc-cmd:`mc replicate add --replicate` for more complete documentation.
 Omit these fields to disable replication of delete operations or replication of existing objects respectively.